 ATLAS Open Data

-ATLAS Open Data provides open access to proton-proton collision data at the LHC for educational purposes.
-Designed in collaboration with students and teachers, ATLAS Open Data resources are ideal for high-school, undergraduate and postgraduate students – or even enthusiastic self-learners!
-So whether you have an hour or a semester, try your hand at analysing the 13 TeV proton-proton collision data recorded by the ATLAS Experiment.
-Create a simple histogram, write and visualise a particle-physics analysis directly from your internet browser, or explore the full resources to take a deep-dive into the ATLAS analysis framework and re-discover the Higgs boson!
+ATLAS Open Data provides open access to collision data and simulated events from ATLAS for educational and research purposes.
+Resources are available for students of all ages, enthusiastic self-learners, and physics researchers looking for real experience with ATLAS data.
+Whether you have an hour or a semester, there’s something here for you.
+Create a simple histogram, write and visualise a particle-physics analysis directly from your internet browser, work through a tutorial application, or explore the full resources to take a deep-dive into the ATLAS analysis framework and re-discover the Higgs boson!

 Online Open Data Analysis